Conway nursing home receives vaccine, staff sees ‘light at the end of the tunnel’

-CONWAY, SC (WBTW) — Residents and staff at Conway Manor Nursing home received their COVID vaccines today, after dealing with a high number of cases throughout the pandemic.
+CONWAY, SC (WBTW) — Residents and staff at Conway Manor Nursing home received their COVID-19 vaccines on Tuesday after dealing with a high number of cases throughout the pandemic.

-According to DHEC, Conway Manor has had one of the highest recorded number of COVID cases in Horry County, out of the long-term care facilities.
+Conway Manor has had one of the highest recorded number of COVID-19 cases in Horry County, out of the long-term care facilities, according to the South Carolina Department of Health and Environmental Control.

-Conway Manor has had 57 resident cases of COVID-19, 32 staff cases and 7 deaths.
+Conway Manor has had 57 resident cases , 32 staff cases and 7 deaths.
 Loris Rehab and Nursing Center has had 60 resident cases, 28 staff cases and 14 deaths.

 To track the number of cases in nursing home facilities across the state, go to DHEC’s website here.